 “If you’ve ever wanted to travel off-road in an award-winning region, the time is now.
 The opening of the Ottawa Valley Rail Trail (OVRT) in Lanark County has created a transportation corridor for pedestrians, cyclists, four-wheelers, and snowmobilers travelling from Carleton Place to Mississippi Mills, and beyond.
 With a multi-purpose, year-round use, the OVRT will connect three of Lanark County’s prettiest towns – Carleton Place, Almonte and Pakenham.“

-At the risk of divulging my personal snobbishness – an indignity which I persist to maintain because I feel it rightfully applies to my beloved Almonte and is therefore endurable – a brief analysis of Almonte’s bicycle path along the erstwhile railway right-of-way reveals its own historic magic and social imperative.
-The primary ingredient of Almonte’s Peacock Alley is that it is indeed a former railway right-of-way (one of Canada’s elemental features).
+At the risk of divulging my personal snobbishness – an ingredient which I persist to maintain because I feel it rightfully applies to my beloved Almonte and is therefore endurable – a brief analysis of Almonte’s bicycle path along the erstwhile railway right-of-way reveals its own historic magic and social imperative.
+The hallmark of Almonte’s Peacock Alley is that it is indeed a former railway right-of-way (one of Canada’s elemental features).
 This attribute in and of itself is not immediately evident of social propriety but it is no accident that the railway is parallel to the picturesque Mississippi River as it wends its way through Lanark County.
 Nor is it an accident that along the corresponding trail on both sides of the River there are highly capitalized commercial undertakings (namely, run-of-the-river hydro plants), important retail operations, municipal offices and grand homes.

 The grand riparian homes are within the central part of Almonte on both sides immediately adjoining the Maclan Bridge in Almonte.
 A saunter or cycle within this central zone (diverting around historic Coleman’s Island of Rosamond Woollen Mill fame) is certain to promote the acquaintance of local residents who have the convenience and privilege of connecting to the right-of-way.
 Unsurprisingly the costumes of the pedestrians and cyclists are casual and comfortable, a trait which naturally obscures the renown and importance of those one may encounter.
 There are for example many celebrated individuals who live nearby the pathway.
 Among that venerable number is a family physician, the former owner of First Air, distinguished legal counsel, a former Justice of the Federal Court of Canada, a hydro components manufacturer, numerous successful local business owners and those who by fate or fortune or both are entitled to reside within the sound and sight of the River.
 I have as well encountered young, enthusiastic cyclists on the pathway from as far abroad as Dunrobin.